ChloeJaro/dl_mouse_human/README.md

 ```
 will run the *e2_mlp* experiment using the default hyperparameters and store the results at *exps/e2_mlp/results.ign/my_exp*.

-For submitting jobs on the cluster using SLURM, the *./singularity_python_run.sh* has to be replaced by *sub_job.sh*.
-The usage of *sub_job.sh* is almost identical to using *./singularity_python_run.sh*.
+For submitting jobs on the cluster using SLURM, the *singularity_python_run.sh* has to be replaced by *sub_job.sh*.
+The usage of *sub_job.sh* is almost identical to using *singularity_python_run.sh*.

 # Config and Hyperparameters

 The configurations for each experiment is in *exps/<exp_name>/exp/config.yaml*.
 This file contains the default values for all the experimental hyperparameter.
 These configurations are managed by [hydra](https://hydra.cc/).
-The hydra documentation provides information on the syntax to change/override any configuration.
-When running an experiment, any configuration can be overriden using the hydra syntax.
+The hydra documentation provides information on the syntax to change/override any configuration when running an experiment.
 For example, to change the dropout value in the *e2_mlp* experiment to 0.5
 ```bash
 ./singularity_python_run.sh exps/e2_mlp/exp/main.py ++tag=my_exp model.dropout=0.5
 ```

 # Git Ignored Files/Dirs

 Any directory that ends with *.ign* is ignored by *git*.
 This is mainly used to exclude data and result files and directories from the source control.
-For example, the *results.ign* directory used to store every experimental results is ignored by *git*.
+For example, the *results.ign* directory used to store experimental results is ignored by *git*.
 Also, any file name containing *.ign.* will be excluded from version control.
 This is mainly used for temporary test scripts that do not need to be tracked by the source control.
 For example, a bash script with the name *test.ign.sh* will not be tracked by *git*.

 # Running R Scripts